What Is The Relationship Between Temperature And Density

 Temperature and density are two physical properties that have a very strong correlation.
 As temperature increases, the density of a substance decreases, and vice versa.
 This is due to the fact that when temperature increases, the particles of the substance have more energy and spread out, making the substance less dense.

-ALSO READ: Relationship Between Heart And Lungs
+ALSO READ: The Relationship Between Biomass And Primary Productivity Is That

 Conversely, when temperature decreases, the particles lose energy and become closer together, making the substance more dense.
 This is why hot air is less dense than cold air and why ice cubes are more dense than liquid water!